Bonded Warehouse: Features, Uses, and Management

 Effective management of goods in a bonded warehouse is crucial for compliance and efficiency.
 Key practices include:

-- Inventory Control: Maintain records of goods entering and exiting the warehouse with advanced tracking systems.
+- Inventory Control: Maintain records of goods entering and exiting the warehouse with advanced tracking systems and tools like a container loading planner to optimize space and shipment planning.

 - Customs Documentation: Ensure accurate documentation for seamless inspections and audits.